William Sherwin (engraver): Works

 Between 1670 and 1711 he engraved in the line style a number of portraits.
 These comprise large plates of Charles II, Catherine of Braganza, Prince Rupert, Baron Gerard of Brandon, the Duchess of Cleveland, and Slingsby Bethel.
 He also made small ones prefixed to books.
 He engraved the title to John Reynolds's ‘Triumphes of God's Revenge against Murder,’ 1670, several of the plates in Francis Sandford's History of the Coronation of James II, 1687, and the portraits of Dr. William Sermon, prefixed to his works.

-Sherwin was one of the first workers in mezzotint, a technique he learned from Prince Rupert.
-He dedicated to the Prince a pair of large portraits of Charles II and his queen engraved by the method; the former of these is dated 1669, the earliest found on an English mezzotint.
+Sherwin was one of the early practitioners of mezzotint, a technique he learned from Prince Rupert.
+He dedicated to the Prince a pair of large portraits of Charles II and his queen engraved using the method; the former of these is dated 1669, the earliest found on an English mezzotint.
 Among his other mezzotint plates are portraits of the Duke of Albemarle, Elizabeth Monck, Duchess of Albemarle, Adrian Beverland, and a number of royal personages.
 Sherwin seems to have worked mainly from his own drawings.